robert/robert.github.com/_posts/2014-03-07-lessons-from-a-silicon-valley-job-search.md

 I'm moving to San Francisco very shortly, but right now I live in London and have an H1B US work visa from the April 2013 ballot burning a hole in my pocket (complicated story).
 US visas are hard and I got very lucky with mine.
 If you're looking then the main options are H1B, O1, J1 and L1 (here's <a href="http://blog.sourcing.io/visa-guide" target="_blank">a great summary of these as well as some more exotic options</a>).
 Even if you've never even thought about getting a US visa before, many companies are happy to use their flock of lawyers to help try and drag you through the process.
 However, some aren't, especially smaller companies, so make sure you find out early in the conversation.

-I wanted to use my H1B to move to San Francisco and seek my fame and fortune, so I finished a contract in Oct 2013, spent Nov/Dev funemployed, and hit the interview trail in mid-Jan 2014.
+I wanted to move to San Francisco and seek my fame and fortune, so I finished a contract in Oct 2013, spent Nov/Dev funemployed, and hit the interview trail in mid-Jan 2014.

 <h3>0.3 Timeframe and logistics</h3>